Tricky1702/JaguarCompany/tags/1.3/jaguar_company_readme.txt

     Fixed the decal rotation.
     Added lots of new ship names.
 Altered one for profanity reasons.
     Tweaked all the AI's.
-1.3.1 (2012-06-21)
-    Simplified the AI for the leader.
-    Reduced accuracy to 7.5
-    Added in "randomshipnames" = no, into script_info of ship data.
-    Uses OXPConfig to change logging levels.
-Set 'displayAll' in OXPConfig to show this OXP.

 Future Versions
 ---------------